SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-01-viking-american-dates.md

 So, if you're a primary school student and your teacher asks you how long have Europeans been exploring North America, what should you answer?

-In the year 2021CE, you should answer "exactly 1000 years, perhaps 6 months more if the trees at L'Anse aux Meadows were really felled in the spring."
-You're still gonna get sent to the principal's office for being a smartass, but it'll be satisfying to know you can prove you're right, yes?
+In the year 2021CE, you should maybe look at your phone to get the time of day, and then answer "exactly 1000 years, perhaps 6 months more if the trees at L'Anse aux Meadows were really felled in the spring."

+You're still gonna get sent to the principal's office for being a smartass, but it'll be satisfying to know you can prove your answer was _right_, yes?

 ---